zombox0633/zombox0633/README.md

 # Hi, I'm Earth 👋🏽🌎
 Hello, my name Chayathron, I'm interested in working as a Front-end developer.
-Having experience in Docker, Git, JavaScript, and React.
+Having experience in nodeJS, Git, JavaScript, and React.
 I'd like to develop website design abilities, and I hope we can collaborate.